 For your own and others’ safety, please keep your pet on a leash and under control at all times.
 Please consider your children's and pet's hiking abilities.

-The area currently is managed in partnership with the USFS and Everett Mountaineers.
-The Forest Service maintains the trail and trailhead, and State Parks and the Mountaineers maintain the historic lookout building.
+The lookout tower was rebuilt in 1942, and in 1989, the Everett Mountaineers were instrumental in renovating the structure, recruiting more than 100 volunteers to lend 10,000 hours of service.
+The area is currently managed as a partnership with the U.S. Forest Service (USFS) and the Everett Mountaineers.
+The USFS maintains the trail and trailhead, and State Parks and the Mountaineers maintain the historic lookout building.